semgrep/semgrep-rules/HACKTOBERFEST2021.md

 **Writing a new Semgrep rule**

 If you discover a pattern that you think will make a good Semgrep rule, follow the guidelines in [CONTRIBUTING.md](https://github.com/returntocorp/semgrep-rules/blob/develop/CONTRIBUTING.md) for making a PR to this repository.
-You can use any IDE to develop Semgrep rules, or you can use our [live web editor](https://semgrep.dev/editor).
+You can use any IDE to develop Semgrep rules, or you can use the [Semgrep Playground](https://semgrep.dev/editor).

 ### Create a new list of sources and sinks